marekhudyma/marekhudyma.github.io/_posts/2020-12-01-java-15-new-features.md

 }
 ```

-One of the place where we can demonstrate `sealed classes` feature is pattern matching.
+One of the places where we can demonstrate the `sealed classes` feature is pattern matching.
-When we use it, the compiler knows that we covered all cases and we do not need to add else part.
+When we use it, the compiler knows that we covered all cases and we do not need to add another part.
-Usually developers were throwing some Exception to highlite that there is some logical problem.
+Usually developers were throwing some Exception to highlight that there is some logical problem.

 ```java
 if (shape instanceof Circle) {